zjhubio/DARSEP/README.md

 - `analysis` : Jupyter notebooks for all the analysis and plots
 ## Requirements
 ### Hardware requirements
-Trained and tested on one NVIDIA RTX 3090 with 24GB GPU memory For storing all intermediate files for all methods and all datasets, approximately 8G of disk space will be needed.
+- Trained and tested on one NVIDIA RTX 3090 with 24GB GPU memory.
+- For storing all intermediate files for all methods and all datasets, approximately 8G of disk space will be needed.
+### Software requirements